bentheperson1/bentheperson1/README.md

 I have a website which you can find here: http://fifthedgestudios.com/ and I have an indie game "studio" called Fifth Edge Studios.

-I currently have 2 games on Steam: Hooks and Shotguns & Pulse Jumper.
+I currently have 4 games on Steam: Hooks and Shotguns, Riding Shotgun, Crown Claimer, and Pulse Jumper.